-GRAHAM has launched a ‘100 Day Challenge’ for staff as part of the company’s health and wellbeing calendar.
+We have launched our ‘100 Day Challenge’ for staff as part of our health and wellbeing calendar.
 The challenge, which requires participants to be physically active for at least 10 minutes every day, is helping 250 employees from across the UK to focus on getting fit for summer.

 Discussing the ‘100 Day Challenge’ and explaining how it is part of a wider company commitment to supporting staff wellbeing, Michael Smyth, GRAHAM HR Director, said:

 “Good wellbeing is good business and our commitment to driving excellence in people management led to GRAHAM embarking on a new approach to employee wellbeing.

 “In response to staff feedback, GRAHAM started to implement a quarterly focus on a single wellbeing topic to support our people live a healthier life.
 In Quarter 1 of this year, we focused on ‘Eat well’ and nutrition, in Quarter 2 it’s ‘Get fit for summer’ and exercise, in Quarter 3 it will be ‘Prevention is better than Cure’ and fighting illness and then in Quarter 4, ‘Healthy minds’ and mental health.”